-The cotton and synthetic fibers used in the production of our clothes require huge amounts of land, water and energy.
+The cotton and synthetic fibres used in the production of our clothes require huge amounts of land, water and energy.

 This contributes to environmental degradation, pollution from harmful chemicals, greenhouse gas emissions throughout the supply chain, and mountains of waste.

 The people who make our clothes often face dangerous working conditions and extremely low pay, but a lack of transparency throughout the fashion supply chain means that brands are not being held accountable for abuses of labour rights and damage to local environments.

 We urgently need to change our relationship with fast fashion to protect the planet and under-supported workers around the world.

 - Oppose the fast fashion industry and combat the over-consumption of clothes.

 - Promote reuse, repair and redistribution of clothes and textiles.

 - Hold brands to account on their sustainability practices.

 - Buy less clothes – ask yourself if you really need it before you buy it.